GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

             ],
             routes: {
               //Notice const here and everywhere in this app.
-              // This is a huge benefit in performance term.
+              // This is a huge benefit in performance terms.
               AddEditPage.routeName: (context) => const AddEditPage(),
               HomeScreen.routeName: (context) => const HomeScreen(),
             },